callum09/sasa-v5/public_html/wp-content/plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 4.18 =
+* Fixed an issue with large media files
+* Fixed an issue with status file being cached

+= 4.17 =
+* Set "Tested up to" WordPress 4.4

+= 4.16 =
+* Fix an issue with the transport layer on export/import

+= 4.15 =
+* Fix an issue with resovling mechanism on export/import

+= 4.14 =
+* Fix an issue with database import

+= 4.13 =
+* Add new mechanism for resolving HTTP requests

+= 4.12 =
+* Fix an issue with Google Drive extension

+= 4.11 =
+* Fix content filters on export

+= 4.10 =
+* Add HTTPS URL replacement
+* Fix an issue when PDO is not available

+= 4.6 =
+* Fix an issue when the plugin was getting stuck on "Done creating an empty archive"
+* Fix an issue when the plugin was getting stuck during import

 = 4.3 =
 * Add URL extension support
 * Filter "mu-plugins" directory if "Do not export plugins (files)" is checked